-The current OCP for Electoral Area A was prepared in 1996 and adopted in 1997.
+The current Electoral Area A Official Community Plan was prepared in 1996 and adopted in 1997.
 It is time for an update to reflect and balance the natural environment, population growth and housing and development needs.

-• OCPs establish the long-term community vision, goals and policies to guide the Regional District Board’s decisions on how land is used and developed
+- official community plans establish the long-term community vision, goals and policies to guide how land is used and developed

-• public engagement can inform how land is used and developed, and identifies social, environmental and economic priorities for the next 20 years
+- public input in official community plan updates ensure the vision, goals and objectives reflect current community values and needs and informs how land is used and developed, and identifies social, environmental and economic priorities for the next 20 years

-• OCPs can inform budget processes and grant applications for funding from other levels of government and agencies
+- official community plans can inform budgets and grant applications to other levels of government and agencies

 Public engagement

-There are three opportunities for you to be involved in this OCP update:
+There are three opportunities for you to be involved in this official community plan update:

 Visioning

-The OCP's future vision, goals and objectives have been identified through a public engagment process [PDF/11.2MB] in 2024 that included an online survey and a series of in-person events.
+The official community plan's future vision, goals and objectives were identified through a public engagement process [PDF/11.2MB] in 2024 that included an online survey and a series of in-person events.

-The Regional District Board received a report with the first draft of the OCP for their initial consideration and comment at the November 2025 meeting.
+The Regional District Board received a report with the first draft of the official community plan for their initial consideration and comment at the November 2025 meeting.

-The draft OCP is still being revised and you will be able to share your feedback at community open houses or through an online survey in early 2026.
+The draft official community plan is still being revised and you will be able to share your feedback at community open houses or through an online survey in 2026.
 The feedback collected will be reviewed and a revised draft will be published for further comments through the public hearing process.

 Subscribe and select Special Projects to receive emails about upcoming engagement events, project progress and reports.